After countless hours of script-reads and recording sessions, Doug Cockle’s job was at risk.

 “There were always times as well where I’d go in for pick ups to re-record lines and the direction would be, ‘Not so much emotion’.
 So even then I’d sometimes push it too far for CD Projekt’s liking.
 But that’s what it’s all about – it’s about compromise and finding what’s best.”

 Cockle himself has been along a similar journey to Geralt.
-While he was recording Geralt’s lines, he was also teaching acting at the Arts University, Bournemouth.
+While recording Geralt’s lines, he was also teaching acting at the Arts University, Bournemouth.
 He would often work 60 hour weeks at the school, then he would go to work in the recording studio for the entire weekend as a ronin performer.
 Last year, it all became too much and he had to make a decision.

 “I was starting to really feel the weight on my body and soul from the job itself, which was full on, and also still doing professional acting – I was unwilling to give that up entirely,” Cockle says.
 “I had a conversation with my wife and I decided I needed to do one or the other: just teaching, or just acting.
 After much deliberation, I decided to leave the teaching behind.
 I honestly think if I’d stayed with the teaching and given up the acting, I would be a less happy person.
 If I had to give up the acting altogether, I think some part of my soul would have died.”
+His own personal Trial of Grasses.

-If Geralt ever did hang up his sword to toil in a vineyard, I couldn’t ever see him stopping helping people altogether.
+If Geralt ever did hang up his sword to toil in a vineyard, I couldn’t ever see him stopping helping people altogether either.
 Townsfolk would hear tales of the legendary witcher and bring their troubles to his door.
 Geralt would sharpen his blade, slip on his chainmail, and whistle to Roach before setting off to help them.
 It’s not something he would leave behind entirely – he likes gold, but he gets something out of helping people as well.

 Likewise, Cockle hasn’t given up on education altogether.
 The veteran actor is currently working his way towards becoming a Trinity College London examiner, working with young talent and assessing them for the educational charity.
 Cockle likes helping people, too.

 While Geralt has quite clearly grown through the series, Cockle has changed in tandem with his virtual self.
-Speaking to him is almost like talking to the witcher – these days Cockle’s voice more naturally slips into the grizzled growl of the white-haired warrior, no doubt due to the years and years of playing the part.
+Speaking to him is almost like talking to the witcher – these days Cockle’s voice more naturally slips into the grizzled growl of the white-haired warrior, no doubt due to the years of playing the part.

 As life has gone on, Cockle has experienced more things and improved as an actor, Geralt has learned more about himself and his profession, and the writers at CD Projekt learned to inject more of that growth into their characters.